 I grew up going to the theater.
 Seeing a Broadway show was my norm.
 My grandmother would pull her kids from school (including my mother) to see a show in Manhattan on any given afternoon.
-It’s something my mother wanted to give to her children too.
-Thus, I’ve always enjoyed and valued live performances because of it.
-That’s Broadway and this experience is a near relative in my eyes: What is Kabuki and Why You Should Be Interested.
+It’s something my mother wanted to give to her children too, thus I’ve always enjoyed and valued live performances because of it.
+The experience of Broadway is a close relative to that of the best Kabuki theater in Tokyo.

 I was looking into evening activities the first time I was in Japan.
 Kabuki, or traditional Japanese theater, came up in an online search.
 A matinee that trip was befitting due to available times and prices the days I was in Tokyo.
 Kabuki has a rich 400 year old history and I left the performance feeling like my Japanese cultural experience was truly enhanced.

 I fortunately found myself back in Japan this year.
-I was near the end of a six day visit, wishing I had made time to see a Kabuki performance.
-Lo and behold the next day I was walking in Tokyo from the Tsukiji to Ginza neighborhood and stumbled upon the theater.
+I was near the end of a six day visit, wishing I had made time to see a Kabuki performance at the best kabuki theater in Tokyo.
+Lo and behold the next day I was walking from the Tsukiji to Ginza neighborhoods and stumbled upon the theater.
 It’s a traditional Japanese looking facade amongst modern buildings and skyscrapers so it stands out.
 I was so excited to see it again.
 But having my afternoon somewhat already set I snapped a photo, took in a moment of nostalgia and kept walking.
-Two blocks later I looked at my watch and asked myself, “Can I make a show and still make my 4:00pm appointment?”
+Two blocks later I looked at my watch and asked myself, “Can I make one of the Kabuki showtimes and still make my 4:00pm appointment?”
 Hopeful, I turned around to head back towards the theater.

 Luckily there were still some standing room only tickets available for the 2:00pm performance.
-I’d make my appointment at the Owl Cafe if I left the show ten minutes early, which I was told I was able to do.
+I’d make my previously-scheduled appointment at the Owl Cafe if I left the show ten minutes early, which I was told I was able to do.
 I hadn’t eaten lunch and I was very hungry.
-Yet risking getting a headache because I was foregoing food was certainly worth seeing another performance of Kabuki theater.
+Yet risking getting a headache because I was foregoing food was certainly worth seeing another performance of the best Kabuki theater in Tokyo!

 Everyone who worked at the theater was incredibly friendly and helpful (much like Japanese people in general) and spoke English rather well.
-Their guidance was appreciated since I asked a fair amount of questions so I could quickly understand where to go and what to do due in a short amount of time.
+Their guidance was appreciated as I asked a fair amount of questions so I could quickly understand where to go and what to do due in my limited amount of time.

-For 1,900 yen I was able to secure a ticket to the second act of the the three-act play.
-I was wiser this time and rented an English translation device, which cost 500 yen plus a 1,000 yen deposit I got back when it was returned.
+For a 1,900 yen Kubukiza theater price I was able to secure a ticket to the second act of the the three-act play.
+I was wiser this time than my first Kabuki experiecne and rented an English translation device, which cost 500 yen plus a 1,000 yen deposit.
+(You get the deposit back when you return the device.)
 A rental for the entire show, as opposed to just one act, is 1,000 yen, no deposit needed.
 (Last time I didn’t rent a translation device and regretted it.
-You’ll be able to follow the story line if you can read what’s going on.
-It doesn’t detract from viewing what’s transpiring onstage either.
-Without the translator, it’s all just a foreign language and visuals without understanding the plot.)
+You’ll be able to follow the story line if you can read what’s going on and it doesn’t detract from viewing what’s transpiring onstage.
+Without the translator, it’s all just a foreign language and visuals without understanding the plot to the best Kabuki theater in Tokyo.)
 I needed 3,400 yen total for the experience.

 Be prepared to hear some audience members sporadically yelling names during performances.
 This is simply a tradition, to help encourage the actors during their performance.
 If I had known the actors’ names I would have been cheering them on too!

 Reserved seats are set aside for those who can dedicate many hours to the entire performance, including all acts.
-This could mean four hours time total though act length varies depending on the performance.
-Entire show tickets can be purchased online and prices range from 4,000 yen to 18,000 yen, the more expensive tickets being closer to the stage.
+This could mean four hours time total though act lengths vary depending on the performance.
+Show tickets for complete Kabuki showtimes and performances can be purchased online and prices range from 4,000 yen to 18,000 yen.
+(The more expensive tickets are closer to the stage.)

-The Single Act ticket option is an additional option.
-I love it – it’s perfect for a tourist.
-The tickets are less expense and less of a time commitment.
+The Single Act ticket is an additional option.
+This is the perfect option for a tourist.
+These tickets are a less expense Kabukiza theater price and less of a time commitment.
 They only accept cash for these and allow one ticket per person.
-(Make sure everyone in your party is there at time of purchase to account for the one-per-person rule.)
+(Therefore make sure everyone in your party is there at the time of purchase to account for this rule.)
 These are purchased on the day of the performance.
-I purchased my ticket very late, close to when the act was beginning, so standing room only was all that was left.
-It’s completely fine – there’s no one blocking your view and there’s a banister to lean on.
+I purchased my ticket very late, close to when the act was beginning, so standing room only was available.
+This option is completely fine – there’s no one blocking your view and there’s a banister to lean on.

-The act I saw the day I went was quite long at about an hour and thirty minutes.
-Ticket price and performance time differ between each act but the prices are decided in advance at the beginning of each month.
+The act I saw that day was quite long, clocking in at about an hour and thirty minutes.
+Kabukiza theater prices and performance times differ between each act of each play, though the prices are decided in advance at the beginning of each month.
 Acts can last anywhere between 30 minutes to two hours.
-Seeing one act instead of all three or four provides a substantial taste of Kabuki without taking up an entire afternoon.
+Seeing one act instead of all three or four provides a substantial taste of the best Kabuki theater in Tokyo without taking up an entire afternoon.
 I was, however, sad to leave before the act was over.
 I was so engrossed in the story line.

 What to Expect